adityagandhamal/facial-expressions-detection/README.md

   - Go to the directory of this repo cloned or downloaded onto your local machine and open cmd.

-  - Run `detection_on_vid.py` file and try making different facial expressions like Happy, Sad, Angry and Surprised and notice the detections made.
+  - Run `detection_on_vid.py` file and try making different expressions like Happy, Sad, Angry and Surprised faces and notice the detections made.